ScarletKuro/Microsoft.Extensions.Hosting.Wpf/README.md

 ## Getting Started
 This steps including the Locator feature for Views.
 If you don't want it then just skip to 6 and 7 step.

 In fact, it has alternative method to inject ViewModels to View.
 Usually used when you need to use closure-scoping with DI.
-Please, refer to `HostingReactiveUISimpleInjectorFlowingScope` sample.
+Please, refer to `HostingReactiveUISimpleInjectorFlowingScope` sample for such scenario.
 ### 1. First step, make `IViewModelLocator` that will contain your ViewModels.
 Example:
 ```CSharp
 public interface IViewModelLocator